-(1) \$3.0 million of the awarded performance shares will vest based on the Company's TSR relative to the Performance Share Peers over a three-year period. \$9.0 million of the awarded performance shares will vest based on the Company's relative and absolute financial performance relative to a combination of two metrics: Common Dividends plus Growth of Tangible Book Value per share ("D+TBV") and Adjusted Return on Tangible Common Equity ("Adjusted ROTCE") over a three-year period.
-See "Performance Share Award Formula" beginning on page 70 for a description of the vesting criteria applicable to the performance share awards.
-2020 NEO Performance Year Compensation.
-The compensation for NEOs (other than the CEO) for 2020 performance is set forth below.
-The compensation received by these named executive officers consisted of: (i) cash salary and (ii) a year-end incentive granted in February 2021 in recognition of the Company's and each executive's performance in 2020.
+(1) Approximately \$4.13 million of the awarded performance shares are eligible to vest based on the Company's TSR relative to the Performance Share Peers over a three-year period. \$12.40 million of the awarded performance shares are eligible to vest based on the Company's relative and absolute financial performance relative to a combination of two metrics: Common Dividends plus Growth of Tangible Book Value per share ("D+TBV") and Adjusted Return on Tangible Common Equity ("Adjusted ROTCE") over a three-year period.
+See "Performance Share Award Formula" on page 95 for a description of the vesting criteria applicable to the performance share awards.

+2022 NEO Performance Year Compensation.
+The compensation for NEOs (other than the CEO) for 2022 performance is set forth below.
+The compensation received by these NEOs consisted of: (i) cash salary and (ii) a year-end incentive granted in January 2023 in recognition of the Company's and each executive's performance in 2022.
 The year-end incentive consisted of a cash incentive and a long-term incentive comprised of stock-settled RSUs and performance shares.
-The performance shares provide an opportunity for the executive to receive from 0% to 150% of a target number of shares of the Company's common stock based on the Company's performance over a three-year period beginning January 1, 2021.
+The performance shares provide an opportunity for the executive to receive from 0% to 150% of a target number of shares of the Company's common stock based on the Company's performance over a three-year period beginning January 1, 2023.